+Assumptions

-Assumptions: This chapter is designed to explain the operation of the Studer Auto- Touch+ dynamic automation system.
+This chapter is designed to explain the operation of the Studer AutoTouch+dynamic automation system.
 It will prepare the reader for basic to advanced operation of the system.
-It assumes the user will have basic D950 familiarity and operational proficiency.
+It assumes the user will have basic familiarity and operational proficiency with the Vista consoles.
 The full understanding of many of the terms and concepts depends on this familiarity.
-Refer to the Console Operation chapters of the D950 and Vista manuals as necessary.
-Redundant Information: In several chapters information is repeated.
+Refer to the Console Operation chapters of this manual as necessary.

+Redundant Information

+In several chapters information is repeated.
 This is to accommodate those who will use this document as a reference, only going to the chapter(s) in which help is needed.
 Redundant chapters will become obvious to those who will read this document as a text, and may be skipped as desired.

+Disclaimer

-Conventions: Automation in V2.5 software and earlier software is known as AutoTouch.
-In V3.0, it is known as AutoTouch+.
-The similarities of the names may be confusing, so for the purposes of this document, older versions of Auto- Touch may be referred to as V2.5 and AutoTouch+ as V3.0.
-Disclaimer: The information provided in this document is as accurate as possible at the time of its creation.
+The information provided in this chapter is as accurate as possible at the time of its creation.
 Minor difference may be present in the final release version and in subsequent releases.

-This document is designed to provide information to those new to D950 and Vista, as well as long time D950 users.
+This chapter is designed to provide information for both new as well as long-time Vista users.
 Basic information is sometimes presented and is not intended to offend advanced users.